Plug in CA certificates#

 If you don’t plug in CA certificates, then:

-• Istiod creates a self-signed RSA root certificate (which it also uses as a CA certificate) and a private key and uses them to create workload certificates.
+• Istiod creates a self-signed RSA root certificate and private key, which it uses to create workload certificates.

 • Citadel (if installed) won’t start.